nicklausyap/hibiscuit/README.md

 - **main.c**: Contains the source code for **hibiscuit**, yielding a 192-bit hash.
 - **main_96bit.c**: Presents the source code tailored to produce a 96-bit hash, aligning with **hibiscuit**'s adaptability.
+- **96bit.js**: Presents the js source code tailored to produce a 96-bit hash in javascript.
+- **96bit.php**: Presents the php source code tailored to produce a 96-bit hash in php.

 It's worth noting that the difference between **hibiscuit**'s 192-bit hash and 96-bit hash lies in the reduction of the number of rounds to 60 for the latter.
 Additionally, the final hash value for the 96-bit hash is derived from h0, h4, and h5.